Trauma-Informed Restorative Massage Therapy

 As an RMT, I bring warmth, great communication skills and a whole-human approach to massage therapy.
 I’m committed to staying current with research and follow an evidence-informed approach to assessments and treatment.

-My treatments progress at the speed of trust*.
-I practice Radical Ongoing Consent, creating clarity and agreement at every step so you feel safe enough to receive my support.
+My treatments progress at a speed that fosters rapport, connection and eventually, trust.
+I practice ongoing consent, creating clarity and agreement at every step so you feel safe enough to receive my support.

 I strive to create a stable environment for those who are on the journey of trauma recovery, as well as a welcoming space for all bodies to be held with care.